 The home team will maintain the official score book.

-Open bases and no restrictions on lead offs
+Open bases and no restrictions on lead offs.

 Players are allowed to slide headfirst into any base.
 There is no mandatory slide rule.
 However, any overt action by the runner or failure to avoid contact will result in an out and possible ejection at the discretion of the umpire.
 The Director will evaluate the situation for future disciplinary action.

-Dropped third strike and infield fly rule is in effect
+Dropped third strike and infield fly rule is in effect.

 LINEUPS